MicrosoftDocs/winrt-api/windows.security.authentication.web.core/webauthenticationcoremanager_gettokensilentlyasync_35561430.md

 # Windows.Security.Authentication.Web.Core.WebAuthenticationCoreManager.GetTokenSilentlyAsync

 ## -description
-Attempts to get a token without showing any UI using two inputs.
+Asynchronously attempts to get a token without showing any UI.
 The user will never be prompted to enter their credentials.

 ## -parameters
 ### -param request